 - High blood pressure.
 Taking the controlled-release form of melatonin before bedtime seems to lower blood pressure in people with high blood pressure.
 Immediate-release formulations do not seem to work.

-There is some interest in finding out whether melatonin might help with “secondary insomnia.”
-This is trouble sleeping that is related to other conditions such as Alzheimer’s disease; depression; schizophrenia; hospitalization; and “ICU syndrome,” sleep disturbances in the intensive care unit.
+There is some interest in finding out whether melatonin might help with "secondary insomnia."
+This is trouble sleeping that is related to other conditions such as Alzheimer's disease; depression; schizophrenia; hospitalization; and "ICU syndrome," which involves sleep disturbances in the intensive care unit.
 Research to date suggests that melatonin might not help to reduce the time it takes to fall asleep in secondary insomnia, but it might improve sleep efficiency.

 - Jet lag.
 Most research shows that melatonin can improve certain symptoms of jet lag such as alertness and movement coordination.
 Melatonin also seems to slightly improve other jet lag symptoms such as daytime sleepiness and tiredness.
-However, melatonin might not be effective for shortening the time it takes for people with jet lag to fall asleep.
+But, melatonin might not be effective for shortening the time it takes for people with jet lag to fall asleep.

 - Reducing anxiety before surgery.
-Melatonin used under the tongue seems to be as effective in reducing anxiety before surgery as midazolam, a conventional medication.
+Melatonin used under the tongue seems to be as effective at reducing anxiety before surgery as midazolam, a conventional medication.
 It also seems to have fewer side effects in some people.
 Taking melatonin by mouth also seems to reduce anxiety before surgery, although some conflicting evidence exists.

 - Tumors.
 Taking high doses of melatonin with chemotherapy or other cancer treatments might reduce tumor size and improve survival rates in people with tumors.

 - Sunburn.
 Applying melatonin to the skin before sun exposure seems to prevent sunburn